Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 Wine tasting at Squalo Vino

-The newest addition to Tiburon’s downtown wine scene, Squalo Vino is located in the heart of Tiburon and offers rare and exquisite wine selections alongside light fare.
-Stop by and enjoy a glass or two on their streetside patio area.
+The newest addition to Tiburon’s downtown wine scene, Squalo Vino, is located in the heart of Tiburon and offers rare and exquisite wine selections alongside light fare.
+Stop by and enjoy a glass or two on their streetside patio area, a sophisticated stop for anyone exploring the best restaurants in Tiburon, California, and beyond.

 Explore historic Ark Row

 Just beyond downtown Tiburon is a row of historic buildings called Ark Row.
 The shopping area is on Main Street at the base of Corinthian Island.
 The shops are mostly former ark boats.
-The scenic "Ark Row" shops are actually housed in turn of the century boat houses that were converted into homes and shops when the lagoon between the Tiburon peninsula and the neighboring island of Belvedere was filled in.
+The scenic "Ark Row" shops are actually housed in turn-of-the-century boat houses that were converted into homes and shops when the lagoon between the Tiburon peninsula and the neighboring island of Belvedere was filled in.
+A charming addition to the list of places to eat in the Bay Area and shop locally.

 Enjoy Golden Hour at Hippie Tree

-2. Park near 100 Gilmartin Drive (there are parking spaces across from the fire road entrance.)
+Park near 100 Gilmartin Drive (there are parking spaces across from the fire road entrance).

-There are two swings free to use that hang off the tree.
-This is a great location for a light picnic, or simply to enjoy the sunset.
-The walk from the parking area is short not too steep.
+There are two swings free to use that hang from the tree.
+This is a great location for a light picnic or simply to enjoy the sunset.
+The walk from the parking area is short, not too steep.
 Visiting Hippie Tree is a great cap to a very memorable trip.

 Bike ride around Tiburon and Paradise Drive